Thibaut-Fatus/TrackMyFat/README.md

 USAGE
 -----

-If you want to test the scrapper, go to back/scrappy and run:
+If you want to test the scraper, go to back/scrappy and run:

 ```
 scrapy crawl macdo